Nutomic/dungeon-gunner/README.txt

 ## About
-2d top down shooter similar to dragon age fights with guns / frozen sysnapse and roguelike combination
+2d top down shooter with tactical gameplay set in a procedurally generated world.

 ## Controls
 WASD: move